HuinaLi/Practical-Collision-Attacks-on-Xoodyak/README.md

 ## Xoodoo Collision Analysis Tool Project Overview

 This project is a specialized toolset for analyzing collision attacks on the Xoodoo.
 Xoodoo is a 384-bit permutation  used in cryptographic hash functions and eXtendable Output Functions (XOF).
-This project implements differential trail search and collision pair search functionality for the Xoodoo algorithm.
+This project implements  collision pair search functionality for the Xoodoo algorithm.

 ## Main Features

-### 1. Differential Trail Search
-- **Location**: `trail_search/`
-- **Function**: Search for round-reduced Xoodoo differential trails, finding collision trails with specific numbers of active S-boxes
-- **Features**:
-  - Supports 2-4 round Xoodoo differential trail search
-  - Uses SAT solvers for constraint solving
-  - Configurable upper and lower bounds for active S-box counts

-### 2. Collision Pair Search (Right Pair Search)
+###  Collision Pair Search (Right Pair Search)
 - **Location**: `rightpair_search/`
 - **Function**: Find specific collision message pairs based on known differential trails
 - **Features**: